 The Maryland Judiciary is working with its justice partners, members of the bar and advocacy groups to update its entire court management systems, including integrating new technology, business processes and management practices.
 The project will result in the creation of a single Judiciary-wide integrated case management system that will be used by all levels of courts within the Judiciary.

-The Judiciary has established an Advisory Committee, chaired by General District Court Chief Judge Ben Clyburn, to steer the activities surrounding the assessment, planning, implementation and evaluation of the new integrated system.
-This committee has developed four strategic goals that will serve as the guiding principles in the project:
+The Judiciary's MDEC Advisory Committee ischaired by District Court of Maryland John P. Morrissey.
+The Committee steers the activities surrounding the assessment and plans, implements and evaluates the new integrated system.
+Four strategic goals serve as the guiding principles in the project:

 - Improved public safety.

 - Use of reliable technological solutions.

 The final implementation of this new system will be a full service court management process with the following components:

 - Ability to send documents to and obtain information from the court from anywhere at any time – ensuring 24-hour access.